 [W]hat makes something a martial art rather than an action done by someone who is naturally good at fighting is that the techniques are taught.
 Without the transmission of these skills through teaching, they do not constitute an “art” in the sense of being a body of information or techniques that aim to reproduce certain knowledge or effect.
 (2012: 3-4)

 The systematic nature of Jigoro Kano’s Kodokan judo provides a useful example of this.
-Kano (1986) divides techniques into three main categories: Nagewaza (throwing techniques), Katamewaza/Newaza (grappling techniques), and Atemiwaza (striking techniques).
+Kano (1986) divides techniques into three main categories: throwing techniques, grappling techniques, and striking techniques.
 Each of these main categories can be broken into subcategories, which can then be further divided.
-For instance, Nagewaza can be broken down into Tachiwaza (standing techniques) and Sutemiwaza (sacrifice techniques).
-Tachiwaza can be broken down into Tewaza (hand throwing techniques), Koshiwaza (hip throwing techniques), and Ashiwaza (leg throwing techniques).
+The individual techniques are themselves explicable, and so we end up with a body of techniques that is systemic all the way down.
 The systematic nature and complexity of Kodokan judo separates it from something that one just does from trial and error and allows the techniques to be explained and taught.

-Another example comes from the Japanese swordfighter Miyamoto Musashi’s reflection on his duels:

-When I reached thirty I looked back on my past.
-The previous victories were not due to my having mastered strategy.
-Perhaps it was natural ability, or the order of heaven, or that other school’s strategy was inferior.
-After that I studied morning and evening searching for the principle, and came to realize the way of strategy when I was fifty.
-(1982: 35)

-Musashi seems to be expressing the difference between a knack and a craft: when he was younger his fighting was successful in that it allowed him to be victorious, but he could not give an account of why he was victorious—he had, it seems, a knack for fighting.
-Only after he had studied the principles of fighting did he understand the strategies that lead to victory, and thus acquired the skill of a craft.
-Thus, one way to distinguish a craft of martial arts from a knack is that the former has a rational account: a practitioner of a martial art qua craft will understand how their techniques cause skill in fighting.

-Another way to distinguish martial art as craft from martial art as knack is by looking at what the practice aims at.
-Martial arts qua crafts aim at internal goods like mental and physical improvement and skill in fighting, but martial arts sometimes aim at external goods as well.
+Another way to distinguish martial art as craft from martial art as knack is by looking at the aims of the activity.
+Martial arts qua craft aim at internal goods like mental and physical improvement and skill in fighting, but martial arts sometimes aim at external goods as well.
 Some common aims of this nature include making money, gaining spectators/popularity, and appearing impressive, tough, or cool.
 If a particular practice aims more at such external goods, then the practice is a martial knack rather than a martial craft.
-Bruce Lee, in Tao of Jeet Kune Do, succinctly captures the knack analogue of martial arts when he says

-Some martial arts are very popular, real crowd pleasers, because they look good, have smooth techniques.
-But beware.
-They are like a wine that has been watered.
-A diluted wine is not a real wine, not a good wine, hardly the genuine article.
-(1975: 3; see also Musashi 1982: 40)

 Taking stock, we can distinguish martial crafts from knacks in the following ways:

 Martial Crafts

 The characteristic activity of martial craft is fighting.
-The excellences of martial crafts are the cultivation of skills in fighting, as well as physical and mental development.
+The excellences of martial crafts are the cultivation of skills in fighting, as well as the physical and mental development that aids fighting well.

-Martial crafts have a rational account such that the procedures and activities of the craft are capable of rational explanation and can be taught.
+Martial crafts have a rational account such that the procedures and activities of the craft are capable of rational explanation and thus can be taught.

 Martial Knacks